ruthpohrp/tp/docs/DeveloperGuide.md

 ##### Storage
 These changes also needed a new `JsonAdaptedBlockedSlot` in order to save blocked slots created by the user into save file.
-`JsonSerializableSchedule` has a new field `blockedSlots`, which is a list of JsonAdaptedBlockedSlots.
+`JsonSerializableSchedule` has a new field `blockedSlots`, which is a list of `JsonAdaptedBlockedSlot`s.
 When `JsonScheduleStorage` reads the json file where the data is stored, it constructs a `JsonSerializableSchedule` based on the `events` and `blockedSlots` fields found in the json file, and then converts it to a `Schedule` object for DukePro(f) to access.